-If you have more questions about the complaint process and conciliation, please contact the officer who is managing the complaint.
-More information is also available on the Complaint page of the Commission's website - www.humanrights.gov.au/complaint-information.
+- If you have more questions, please contact the officer who is managing your complaint. - More information is also available on the Complaint page of the Commission's website www.humanrights.gov.au/complaint-information.

 Disclaimer: The information on this fact sheet is only intended as a guide.
 It is not a substitute for legal advice.